• Skip to primary navigation

 How to Build:

-To build a Buck Converter Circuit for 1 Watt LED Driver you need to follow the below mentioned steps for connections:
+To build a Buck Converter Circuit for 1 Watt LED Driver we need to follow the below mentioned steps for connections:

-• Connect C1 capacitor between R1 and R2 resistor.
+• Connect C1 capacitor between R1 and R2.

-• Connect a resistor R7 from one leg of P1 preset to ground.
+• Finally, connect R7 resistor from other leg of P1 preset to ground.

 Safety Note: